 I’ve scratched the surface here for there is much more to see in Lanzarote than I managed to get to in a week.
 Manrique also designed a cactus garden and Mirador del Rio, a viewpoint concealed in rock, neither of which I have yet visited.
 But I like a reason to return.

-If you are looking for culture, for art, for breathtaking landscapes both man-made and natural, for buildings conjured from volcanic rock and pure imagination, then Lanzarote should be top of your list.
+If you are looking for culture, for art, for breathtaking landscapes both man-made and natural, for buildings conjured from volcanic rock and pure imagination, for sunshine in winter and sea breezes in summer, then Lanzarote should be top of your list.

 PIN FOR LATER